 Best Varieties Of Climbing Courgettes

 While most courgettes can be trained to climb, there are varieties that have a habit of growing vertically rather than horizontally.
-Here are some courgette varieties, that will climb, for you to try:
+Here are some courgette varieties that will climb, for you to try:

 Black Forest F1: This variety is one of the most recommended climbing courgettes.
 It will give you a smooth, dark green fruit and is a heavy producer throughout summer as long as you harvest the fruits regularly.

 Tromboncino: This is a variety that comes from Italy, and it has a very odd shape.
 But they have a great flavour.
 They will need a lot of sun though, so make sure you give them a sunny spot.
+I couldn’t find seeds for this variety, but you can buy them from Thompson and Morgan as plug plants.

 Shooting Star F1: This climbing variety will produce yellow fruits and tastes great when stir-fried.
 It also has disease resistance, which is always a bonus.